arsenvlad/azure-function-python-cosmosdb-terraform/README.md

 # Azure Function in Python connecting to Cosmos DB

-This example shows how to use Terraform to deploy a simple Azure Function in Python that reads and writes data to an existing Cosmos DB.
+This example shows how to use Terraform to deploy a simple Azure Function in Python that reads and writes data to a simple Cosmos DB container.

 ## Prerequisites